 1. Franchise business model

-The way a franchise structures their email marketing programs depends on the franchise business model.
+The way a franchise structure their email marketing programs depends on their franchise business model.
 That might consist of a franchisor with franchisees.
 It can also include company-owned units or locations.
+For instance, it is also a part of the email marketing for restaurants guide, just because in restaurant chains – the franchise model is so popular.

 A franchise can have a master franchisee structure with sub-franchisees under it.